jcspigler2010/f5-pua/README.md

 A blank APM policy is created and attached to the web top vs “pua_webtop”, this policy will need to be built out for the pua_webtop service to operate correctly.

 # A Note About Previous Versions
-Previously there was a seperate "online" and "offline" scripts.
+Previously there were seperate "online" and "offline" scripts.
 The "online" version has been eliminated and the "offline" version is now, simply, `build_pua.(sh|zip)`.

 # RADIUS Testing